Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Preliminaries

 In particular, the density of two jointly normal random variables $X,Y$ with mean zero, variance $\sigma^2 > 0$ and correlation $\rho \in (-1,1)$ is given by

-\textbf{Gaussian orthogonal ensemble.} A random symmetric matrix $X$ belongs to the Gaussian orthogonal ensemble, if its entries $X_{ij}$ are independent (up to symmetry) normally distributed with mean zero and variance $\sigma_{ij}^2$, where $\sigma_{ij}^2 = 2$ if $i = j$ and $\sigma_{ij}^2 = 1$ otherwise.
-We simply say that $X$ is a GOE matrix.

-It should be noted that GOE matrices are not orthogonal, but they are invariant under orthogonal transformations, that is, $QXQ^T$ has the same distribution as $X$ when $Q$ is orthogonal.
-Another remarkable fact is that the density of GOE matrices and the density of their eigenvalues can be explicitly stated.
-This allows us to determine the exact asymptotic behaviour of the probability that a GOE matrix has small spectral norm.
-Using the expression for the density of a normally distributed variable in \eqref{eq:NormalDistribution1}, it is not hard to come up with the following lemma.
+\textbf{Gaussian orthogonal ensemble.} Recall that $X \sim \GOE(m)$ if $X_{ij} = X_{ji} \sim \Normal(0, 1 + \delta_{ij})$ independently for $i \leq j$.
+GOE matrices are so called because they are invariant under orthogonal transformations, that is, if $Q$ is orthogonal, then $QXQ^T$ has the same distribution as $X$.
+Another remarkable fact is that the density of the eigenvalues of a GOE matrix can be written in closed form.
+We will use this to determine the asymptotics of the probability that a GOE matrix has small spectral norm.
+Using the expression for the normal density in \eqref{eq:MultivariateNormalDistribution}, the following is easy to derive.